flexsim/flexnet-operations/README.md

 # Type Generation

+1. Fix types in wsdl files
+   1. LicenseService
+      - fulfillmentHistoryDetailsType - add minOccurs="0" to the "record" property

-1. Run the flexnet WSDL file through the xml to json tool here: https://codebeautify.org/xmlviewer
+2. Run the flexnet WSDL file through the xml to json tool here: https://codebeautify.org/xmlviewer
-2. Normalize Extension types in the wsdl file by extracting them from the base type into the child type
+3. Normalize Extension types in the wsdl file by extracting them from the base type into the child type

 # Client Factory Generation